 Another reason why the urge to eat isn’t nice is the long-term effect.
 Lots of women end up hating dishes and ingredients they used to love as a result of pregnancy!

 We hope you enjoy your personal journey and don’t suffer too many of the side effects of pregnancy.
-There is one thing for sure – when you finally hold your baby in your arms it will all be totally worth it!
+Its amazing just how many things there are that no one tells you about pregnancy.
+However, there is one thing for sure – when you finally hold your baby in your arms it will all be totally worth it!